remnrem/luna-doc/docs/ref/outputs.md

 <h3>Example</h3>

-To output 0.05 second's worth of data for two EOG channels, from a particular epoch of an EDF (here, 222):
+To output 0.05 seconds' worth of data for two EOG channels, from a particular epoch of an EDF (here, 222):

 ```
 luna s.lst 1 -s HEAD epoch=222 sig=EOG_L,EOG_R sec=0.05 > o.txt